Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/README.md

 </p>

-**Fitness and uncertainty - Bayesian NN vs. Het- eroscedastic dropout**
+**Fitness and uncertainty - Bayesian NN vs. Heteroscedastic dropout**

 We look at the goodness of the fit and at the uncertainty given by the credibility intervals computed on the samples of the neural network.
 The Bayesian NN gives good results.
 The function is well learnt and the uncer- tainty is pretty high, especially outside the training area.
 The MC dropout gives almost perfect predictions and null uncertainty in U(x = 0), but underestimates the uncertainty out of the central more linear part.